![]() |

 Other exhibits are reconstructions of rooms in traditional Isaan dwellings.

 Boon Phawed of Buddhist Mahachat preaching ceremony is arranged in March or the 4th month of every year.
-Now, this ceremony is being promoted to be the most important ceremony of Roi-et province.
+Now, this ceremony is being promoted to be the most important ceremony in Roi-et province.

 The museum has a section devoted to instruments used in Isaan music.
 Morlam is the traditional music of the Isaan and Laos.
 The songs are based on poems depicting rural life in which the singer composes the music around the tones of the poem.